valyu-network/LLM-Manager/README.md

-# Valyu LLManager - Simplifying MLOps for Self-Hosted LLM Inference
+# Valyu LLManager - Simplifying MLOps for Self-Hosted LLM Inference 🛠️

-IN PROGRESS...
+As an LLM application developer managing infrastructure, permissions and security for the complete LLM stack (embeddings models, vector databases, LLMs, caching, logging, api-endpoints etc.) can get very complex and costly.
+This is even before you deploy you start building out your actual application.

-Deploying complete and maintainable high-performance Large Language Models on AWS is a complex and costly endeavor.
-Managing infrastructure, permissions and security for not only an LLM, but also Vector databases and chat features leads to an explosion in cost and complexity.
+We recognised this when we started building scalable LLM applications.
+Deploying complete, maintainable high-performance Large Language Models applications was cumbersome.
+So we built the Valyu LLM Manager 🛠️

 Valyu LLManager reigns in this cost and complexity, easing the strain on development and operations teams when maintaining models.
-A handful of API calls can create or destroy model instances and supporting resources, with autoscaling, including scaling to zero, and support for Mistal models, Llama-3 models as well as custom-trained solutions.
+A handful of API calls can create or destroy model instances and supporting resources, with autoscaling, including scaling to zero, and support for Mistal models, Llama-3 models, embeddings models as well as custom-trained solutions.
+It is very AWS centric atm but we are making it agnostic :)

 Scale immediately, with complete control over your models, while paying only for what you actually use.